Cockscomb Basin Wildlife Sanctuary Hiking Trails Birdwatching UNESCO World Heritage Sites

 Rainforest

-Belize is home to extensive rainforests, including a large portion of the Maya Forest, one of the largest tropical forest networks in the Americas.
+Belize is home to extensive rainforests, including a large portion of the Maya Forest.
 Key areas for exploration include Cockscomb Basin Wildlife Sanctuary, the world's first jaguar preserve, and Mayflower Bocawina National Park, known for its waterfalls and hiking trails.
-These rainforests are incredibly biodiverse, housing a wide array of wildlife like the Baird's tapir, black howler monkeys, and the keel-billed toucan.
+You will find a wide array of wildlife like the Baird's tapir, black howler monkeys, and the keel-billed toucan.

 Reefs

-The reefs in Belize include the Belize Barrier Reef, which is the second largest barrier reef in the world and a UNESCO World Heritage site known for its biodiversity.
+The Belize Barrier Reef is the second largest reef in the world and a UNESCO World Heritage site.
 It includes seven protected marine reserves, three atolls (Turneffe Atoll, Lighthouse Reef, and Glover's Reef), and over 400 cayes.
 The reefs are a major draw for snorkeling and diving and are crucial for protecting the coastline from storms.
 Belize is also home to the Great Blue Hole, the world’s largest sink hole (300 meters in diameter and 124 meters deep).

 Caves & Caverns